Carroll Dunham New Haven, CT, USA, b. 1949

 b.
 1949, New Haven, CT, USA

-Dunham’s art seems to have absorbed the Art Brut physicality of Jean Dubuffet, blending it with an erotic vernacular reminiscent of illustration or cartoons.
-He constructs powerful scenes where human figures confront the world in a violent manner that exudes both dominance and lack of control.
-Tubular body parts and primal shapes emerge from bold blocks of color, conveying a crude sexuality, comic aggression, and an insistent physical presence.
+Dunham’s art appears to have absorbed the Art Brut physicality of Jean Dubuffet, fusing it with an erotic lexicon reminiscent of illustration and the anarchic exuberance of cartoons.
+He composes visceral tableaux in which nude human figures confront the world—simultaneously asserting control and surrendering to chaos.
+Tuberous body parts and primal shapes emerge from sharp blocks of color, emanating raw sensuality, comic vitality, and an insistent physical presence.

 Artist’s works are presented in world most influential art institutions and public collections, such as Albertina Museum (Vienna, Austria), Art Institute of Chicago (Chicago, IL, USA), Brooklyn Museum (New York, NY, USA), The Judith Rothschild Foundation (New York, NY, USA), Museum Ludwig (Cologne, Germany), Museum of Modern Art (MoMA) (New York, NY, USA), Museum of Contemporary Art (MCA) (Chicago, IL, USA), Museum of Contemporary Art (MoCA) (Los Angeles, CA, USA), Olbricht Collection (Essen, Germany), Philadelphia Museum of Art (Philadelphia, PA, USA) and Whitney Museum of American Art (New York, NY, USA).